grafana/github-datasource/docs/sources/setup/configuration.md

 ---

 # Configuration

+## Creating a PAT

+2 options

+fine grained
+classic

+Split it into 2 sections as tasks

+###

 You will need a **personal access token** to use the plugin.
 Below is a table that indicates what minimum requirements must be matched before the plugin can be used.